-6. RELATED PARTY BALANCES AND TRANSACTIONS
+9. RELATED PARTY BALANCES AND TRANSACTIONS

-The table below sets forth the major related parties and their relationships with the Group, with which the Group entered into transactions during the years ended December 31, 2017, 2018 and 2019:
+The table below sets forth the major related parties and their relationships with the Group, with which the Group entered into transactions during the years ended December 31, 2018, 2019 and 2020:

-Name of related parties Relationship with the group Beijing Qifutong Technology Co., Ltd. ("Qifutong") An affiliate of Qihoo 360, ultimately controlled by Mr. Zhou, the Chairman of the Group Beijing Qibutianxia Technology Co., Ltd. ("Qibutianxia") Entity controlled by Mr. Zhou, the Chairman of the Group Ningbo Siyinjia Investment management co.
-Ltd. ("Ningbo Entity controlled by Mr. Zhou, the Chairman of the Group Siyinjia") Beijing Qicaitianxia Technology Co., Ltd. ("Qicaitianxia") Entity controlled by Mr. Zhou, the Chairman of the Group Beijing Qihu Technology Co., Ltd. ("Qihu") An affiliate of Qihoo 360, ultimately controlled by Mr. Zhou, the Chairman of the Group Jinshang Consumer Finance Inc. ("Jinshang") An affiliate of an entity controlled by Mr. Zhou, the Chairman of the Group Youdaojingwei Assets Management Co.Ltd. ("Youdaojingwei") Entity controlled by Mr. Zhou, the Chairman of the Group Beijing Zixuan Information Technology Co., Ltd. ("Beijing Entity controlled by Mr. Zhou, the Chairman of the Group Zixuan") Xixian New Area Financial Asset Exchange Co., Ltd ("Xixian") Entity controlled by Mr. Zhou, the Chairman of the Group Shareholders Shareholders of the Group Others Entities controlled by Mr. Zhou, the Chairman of the Group
+Name of related parties Relationship with the group 360 Security Technology Inc. ("360 Group") Entity controlled by Mr. Zhou, the Chairman of the Group Beijing Qifutong Technology Co., Ltd. ("Qifutong") An affiliate of 360 Group, ultimately controlled by Mr. Zhou, the Chairman of the Group Beijing Qibutianxia Technology Co., Ltd. ("Qibutianxia") Entity controlled by Mr. Zhou, the Chairman of the Group Ningbo Siyinjia Investment management co.
+Ltd. ("Ningbo Siyinjia") Entity controlled by Mr. Zhou, the Chairman of the Group Beijing Qicaitianxia Technology Co., Ltd. ("Qicaitianxia") Entity controlled by Mr. Zhou, the Chairman of the Group Beijing Qihu Technology Co., Ltd. ("Qihu") An affiliate of 360 Group, ultimately controlled by Mr. Zhou, the Chairman of the Group Jinshang Consumer Finance Inc. ("Jinshang") An affiliate of an entity controlled by Mr. Zhou, the Chairman of the Group Youdaojingwei Assets Management Co.Ltd. ("Youdaojingwei") Entity controlled by Mr. Zhou, the Chairman of the Group Beijing Zixuan Information Technology Co., Ltd. ("Beijing Zixuan") Entity controlled by Mr. Zhou, the Chairman of the Group Xixian New Area Financial Asset Exchange Co., Ltd ("Xixian") Entity controlled by Mr. Zhou, the Chairman of the Group Beijing Qifei Xiangyi Consultation Co., Ltd (" Beijing Qifei ") Entity controlled by Mr. Zhou, the Chairman of the Group Hangzhou Qifei Huachuang Technology Co, Ltd (" Hangzhou Qifei ") Investee of the Group Shanghai Jiehu Internet Technology Co., Ltd. ("Shanghai Jiehu") Entity controlled by Mr. Zhou, the Chairman of the Group Kincheng Bank of Tianjin Co., Ltd. ("Kincheng") An affiliate of an entity controlled by Mr. Zhou, the Chairman of the Group Tianjin Yujie Technology Co., Ltd. (Yujie) Entity controlled by Mr. Zhou, the Chairman of the Group Shareholders Shareholders of the Group Others Entities controlled by Mr. Zhou, the Chairman of the Group